 - A Flat Fee is very straightforward.
 It’s an agreed flat percentage of the deal no matter what the size.
 In our example, we have used 3%.

-- A Tiered Fee is the opposite to the Lehman Formula and is often referred to as an ’accelerator.
-The M&A adviser’s success fees are a larger percentage of the last £m than the first £m.
-For example 3% of the first £5m of the transaction, plus 4% on incremental value up to £6m, plus 5% above £6m.
+- A Tiered Fee is the opposite of the Lehman Formula and is often referred to as an ’accelerator.
+The M&A adviser’s success fees are a more significant percentage of the last £m than the first £m.
+For example, 3% of the first £5m of the transaction, plus 4% on incremental value up to £6m, plus 5% above £6m.

 Hiring an Adviser

 Take your time investigating and interviewing M&A advisers and learn as much as you possibly can in the process.
-Ideally build up a relationship with an M&A adviser as early as possible as that way you will clearly be able to see whether they are able to perform the various tasks that they have agreed to do.
+Ideally, build up a relationship with an M&A adviser as early as possible as that way, you will be able to see whether they can perform the various tasks that they have agreed to do.